Many women worry about whether they’ll eventually develop breast cancer.

-Early detection through screening remains the most effective way to successfully combat breast cancer.
-Completing a comprehensive risk assessment along with a personalized approach to cancer screening can detect breast cancer in the early stages, when the odds of long-term survival are 95% or higher.
-There are also effective ways by which you can reduce breast cancer risk factors.
+Breast cancer screening remains the most effective method of early detection.
+A comprehensive risk assessment, along with a personalized approach to cancer screening, can detect breast cancer in the early stages, when the odds of long-term survival are 95% or higher.
+There are also effective ways to reduce risk for breast cancer.

 Understanding breast cancer risk factors